dllllb/neurips2021-nethack-raph/nethack_baselines/torchbeast/README.md

 ## Making a submission

-Take the output directory of your trained model, add the `checkpoint.tar` and `config.yaml` to the git repo.
-Then change the `SUBMISSION` variable in `rollout.py` in the base of this repository to point to that directory.
+In the output directory of your trained model, you should find two files, `checkpoint.tar` and `config.yaml`.
+Add both of them to your submission repo.
+Then change the `MODEL_DIR` variable in `agents/torchbeast_agent.py` to point to the directory where these files are located.

-After that tag the submission, and push the branch and tag to AIcrowd's gitlab!
+After that, follow [these instructions](https://gitlab.aicrowd.com/roberta_raileanu/neurips-2021-nethack-starter-kit/-/blob/master/docs/SUBMISSION.md) to submit your model to AIcrowd!

 ## Repo Structure